Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: The pNML learner for over-parameterized linear regression

 \subsection{The pNML regret upper bound}

-Executing the pNML procedure using over-parameterized hypothesis set would lead to noninformative regret: Having a large hypothesis set may produce a perfect fit to every test label and therefore the maximal regret.
-We now show an upper bound of the pNML regret using the hypothesis set that contains only learners that have $\normltwo$ norm that is lower or equal to the norm of the MN solution.
+We now show an upper bound of the pNML regret using the hypothesis set that contains only learners that have a norm that is not larger than the MN norm.